-One question that IBT’s fluid power team is always answering is what information do I need to replace my hydraulic cylinder.
-This article is here to address that exact concern, walk you through measuring the size of your hydraulic cylinder, and provide the information needed to replace your cylinder.
+IBT’s fluid power team is often asked what information is needed to replace a hydraulic cylinder.
+In this article, we will address that exact concern, walk you through measuring the size of your hydraulic cylinder, and provide the information needed to replace your cylinder.

 Another feature to look for is a single rod vs. a double rod.
-A single rod cylinder has one rod that extends and retracts out of one end of the cylinder.
-A double rod simply has another rod that extends and retracts out of the other end of the cylinder, both rods are connected to the piston.
-The illustrations above are single-rod type cylinders and are most common in industrial applications.
+A single-rod cylinder has one rod that extends and retracts out of one end of the cylinder.
+A double-rod simply has another rod that extends and retracts out of the other end of the cylinder, where both rods are connected to the piston.

 - Tape measure